Excerpts from Jim Conrad's

 In Mississippi I was proud of my plants for reaching about 12 feet high before the frost got them.
 Down here Castor-Beans grow as branching trees 30 to 40 feet tall.
 Despite their stems being herbaceous the plants live for several years.

 Castor-Beans belong to the Spurge or Euphorbia Family.
 Flowers in that family are unisexual, with either the same plant bearing both male and female flowers (monoecious) or plants bearing only male or only female flowers (dioecious).
-Monoecious Castor-Bean plants have female flowers over male flowers, as seen above at the right.
+Monoecious Castor-Bean plants have female flowers over male flowers, as seen above.

 The brownish-green, acorn-shaped things in the above picture's lower left are flower buds.
 To the buds' right some of the buds have opened, exposing large numbers of slender, dingy-yellow stamens.